KevinKra/Notes/certifications/aws/developer/resource2.md

 - **Attributes** – Each item is composed of one or more attributes.
 An attribute is a fundamental data element, something that does not need to be broken down any further.

-Each item in the table has a unique identifier, or primary key, that distinguishes the item from all of the others in the table.
+Each item in the table has a unique identifier, or **primary key**, that distinguishes the item from all of the others in the table.

-Other than the primary key, the People table is schemaless, which means that neither the attributes nor their data types need to be defined beforehand.
+Other than the primary key, the `People` table is schemaless, which means that neither the attributes nor their data types need to be defined beforehand.
 Each item can have its own distinct attributes.

 DynamoDB supports nested attributes up to **32 levels deep**.